Natural drinks for a cool Summer

 Another lemonade kind made with Cumin, coriander, lemon juice etc. This also is not so famous in South India.
 Recipe can be checked out here

-Burans or Buransh drink is made from the flowers of Tree Rhododendron/Buransh tree.
+Burans or Buransh drink is made from the flowers of Tree Rhododendron.
 Read the details here.
-The recipe can seen here
+The recipe can found here

-A drink made with raw mango, mint and roasted cumin seeds etc. Recipe over here
+A drink made with raw mango, mint and roasted cumin seeds etc. Recipe is here

 Roasted chickpea powder along with some other ingredients is made into a sweet drink.
 The recipe can be found here